pippinbarr/cart253-2020/topics/sound/sound-activity.md

 Now we need to play the note **if** the ball bounces.

 `Ball.js`
-1. Define a `playNote()` method that plays the ball's note using its synthesizer (you use the velocity, delay, and sustain parameters as desired, maybe `0.2,0,0.1`?)
+1. Define a `playNote()` method that plays the ball's note using its synthesizer (you can choose the velocity, delay, and sustain parameters as desired, maybe `0.2,0,0.1`?)
 2. In `bounce()` call the `playNote()` method if the ball bounces (don't forget to use `this` when calling the method)

 ---

 ### Integrate notes into the main script

 Our notes don't play yet because we haven't specified which note to play in the `constructor()`.
-We'll need a scale of notes to choose from (for music!) and we'll need to provide a random note to each new `Ball` as we create it.
+We'll need a scale of notes to choose from (for musicality!) and we'll need to provide a random note to each new `Ball` as we create it.

 `script.js`
 1. Add a `notes` variable to the top of the program and assign an array containing a scale of notes (each note should be in a string).
 For example, F-minor is `F4`, `G4`, `Ab4`, `Bb4`, `C4`, `Db4`, `Eb4`, `F5`.